blocksds/dswifi/documentation/main_page.md

 ## Introduction

 A library written in C to use the WiFi hardware of the Nintendo DS.
-At the moment it only supports DS mode WiFi (on a DSi it will run in compatibility mode).

 Features:

 - It supports accessing the Internet using IPv4.

   - Open networks and WEP-encrypted networks are supported.
+  - In DSi mode, WPA2-encrypted networks are also supported.
   - TCP and UDP supported.

 - It supports local multiplayer mode: